QCD mesonic screening masses using Gribov quantization: Introduction

 The temporal and spatial directions are generally disconnected because the heat bath destroys the Lorentz symmetry at finite temperatures.
 The temporal correlation functions in the Minkowski space can be used to define spectral functions for various operators in Fourier space.
 The spectral functions then indicate the plasma's essential ``real-time" features, such as the particle production rates~\cite{McLerran:1984ay}.
 In investigations involving heavy ion collisions, these are then immediately observable.
 Nevertheless, the correlation functions in the spatial direction answer questions like At what length scales thermal fluctuations correlation occurs?
 External charges are screened on what length scales?
 These static observables are also physical quantities eminently suited for lattice experiments' measurements.

 The usual perturbation theory has a severe infrared problem at the higher orders in coupling~\cite{Linde:1980ts, Gross:1980br}, but the infrared problems are only connected with the static, soft gluons.
-It has led to the development of the dimensional reduction technique ~\cite{Ginsparg:1980ef, Appelquist:1981vg}, which reduces the non-perturbative infrared behavior to a more straightforward effective theory for the soft modes only, enabling the precise estimation of the lower order contributions to the perturbation theory.
+It has led to the development of the dimensional reduction technique ~\cite{Ginsparg:1980ef, Appelquist:1981vg}, which reduces the non-perturbative infrared behavior to a more straightforward effective theory for the soft modes only, enabling the precise estimation of the observables in the first order of expansion in perturbation theory.
+However, the systematic expansion in the perturbation theory for arbitrary orders remains unknown.
 This way, the terms involving dynamical quarks can be computed perturbatively in four dimensions.
 At the same time, the computationally costly non-perturbative methods can be used for a more straightforward three-dimensional theory.
 Naturally, the QCD coupling is significant at moderate temperatures, and higher-order corrections cannot be disregarded.

 The dimensional reduction has been extensively used in QCD and electroweak theory to study thermodynamics ~\cite{Appelquist:1981vg, Kajantie:1995dw, Braaten:1995jr, Kajantie:2002wa, Blaizot:2003iq, Vuorinen:2003fs, Ipp:2006ij, Gynther:2005dj} and different gluonic correlators~\cite{Kajantie:1997tt, Laine:1997nq, Hart:2000ha, Hart:1999dj, Cucchieri:2001tw} in the bosonic sector.
 The fermionic modes, on the other hand, only affect the dimensionally reduced theory's parameters, which are generally integrated out from the effective theory.
 However, several intriguing observables built of quark fields are sensitive to infrared physics and, as a result, require some resummations, elegantly arranged as successive effective theories.
 The initial attempts to include this class of correlators in theory with reduced dimensions go back almost 30 years~\cite{Hansson:1991kb, Koch:1992nx}.
 These works, however, did not consistently include every term in a fixed order.
 In ref.~\cite{Huang:1995tz}, it was demonstrated that the dimensionally reduced theory could be expressed in nonrelativistic quarks, and the accurate power counting of various operators was established.
 The other motivation for studying the observables built of quark fields, i.e., ``mesonic and baryonic" observables, is related to their more closely signs with experimental signatures.
 In recent years, significant work has been done on one class of these observables, namely the various quark number susceptibilities (see ref.~\cite{Gottlieb:1987ac, Blaizot:2001vr, Gavai:2002kq, Gavai:2002jt, Chakraborty:2001kx, Chakraborty:2003uw, Vuorinen:2002ue, Andersen:2012wr, Haque:2013qta, Haque:2018eph}).